 We are also particularly interested in interdisciplinary methodologies.

-Staff at the School of Art and Design includes four Professors and six Readers and all are active in research.
+The staff team at the School of Art and Design includes four Professors and six Readers - all active in research.

 Entry requirements (Home)